5 Unforgettable Days on the French Riviera

 Meandering along the path, your next stop is the Villa Ephrussi de Rothschild in Saint-Jean-Cap-Ferrat.

 Truly, this is a historic house worth the entrance fee splurge.
-You will see shortly after entering that Béatrice de Rothschild was truly a woman before her time.
-She owned stables, raced horses, gambled in Monaco (women weren’t allowed to gamble in France yet), and largely did whatever struck her fancy.
+You will see shortly after entering that Béatrice de Rothschild was a gal ahead of her times.
+She owned stables, raced horses, gambled in Monaco (as women weren’t allowed to gamble in France yet), and largely did whatever struck her fancy. #Goals!

 After her divorce from a wealthy Russian financier, Béatrice had prominent architect Aaron Messiah design this majestic, frothy pink confection overlooking the Mediterranean.